 The Beginners Guide can be found after the following story.
 I encourage you to read the story and look at the photos before reading the Beginners Guide.
+The Beginners Guide was last revised on October 21, 2017.

 Tim Carter – W3ATB